maxxiimo/the-front-end-manifesto/information-architecting.md

 ![][Index Mobile]

-...And there you have it, the application in its absolute simplest form doing only the things that are most important.
+And there you have it, the application in its absolute simplest form doing only the things that are most important.
 From here we can build up to the desktop.

 Check out how this design group uses index cards: